UpliftGames/pull-player-scripts/cli/PlayerScripts/RbxCharacterSounds/README.md

 Package.getCopy(patched: boolean): ModuleScript

 -- replaces the RbxCharacterSounds under StarterPlayer.StarterPlayerScripts
--- with a copy and then returns that copy Package.replace(patched: boolean): ModuleScript
+-- with the provided module script Package.replace(rbxCharacterSounds: ModuleScript)
 ```

 When using the `--package` option the structure looks like this: